 4 credits.
-Prerequisites: Bio 112.
+Prerequisite: Bio 112.
 The first semester of the two-semester intermediate level sequence, lecture and laboratory (Bio 261, 262) on the structure and function of the human body.
-Topics covered include: basic physiological principles, body organization and tissue types, and the integumentary, nervous skeletal, and muscular systems.
-Three lecture hours; two laboratory hours per week, Fall semester.
+Topics include: tissues and cardiovascular, endocrine, excretory, skeletal (with joints), and muscular systems.
+Three lecture hours; two laboratory hours per week.
+Fall semester.
 Lab fee.